pimwimon12/data-bootcamp-08/README.md

 # data-boothcamp-08
-My Project in Data Booth camp 08
+My Project in Data Bootcamp 08

-## What do I learn from this boothcamp?
+## What did I learn from this bootcamp?

 I learn a lot of essential skills for data analyst.
-This boothcamp has 10 sprints as follow:
+This bootcamp has 10 sprints as follow:

 - Intro to Data science
 - Spreadsheets